By Tambay A. Obenson | Shadow and Act May 11, 2012 at 10:22AM

 What will Olivia and Fitz do to prevent the audio sex tape from being made public, assuming that's a turn the show takes?

 Interesting.
-I didn't think it was particularly risque; I feel like we've seen even riskier love scenes on network TV - especially in primetime, during its timeslot.
-Maybe we'll get a "Showrunner's cut" for the DVD/Blu-ray release with all the frames and shots she had to remove, included :)
+I didn't think it was particularly risque; I feel like we've seen even riskier love scenes on network TV - especially in primetime.
+Maybe we'll get a "Showrunner's cut" for the DVD/Blu-ray release, with all the frames and shots she had to remove, included.

 And let's not forget David's investigation into Amanda Tanner's death.
 How will that affect the other plot-lines?
 I can see both he and Olivia pairing up (not romantically) to eventually get the story behind Tanner's baby, kidnapping and murder.

 I like how the show keeps the audience a bit off-balance; just when you think you've maybe snuffed something out, it takes you off in a direction you didn't quite expect, which helps keep it interesting.
 Although I'm hoping it's not all just to keep the viewer off-balance, and that there IS a method to the madness: Amanda Tanner's kidnapping, the president showing up at Olivia's door, and now Gideon being stabbed - all happening successively in each of the endings of the last 3 episodes.

 So what can we expect for the season finale?